9 Weird & Wonderful UX Functions for Product Listing Pages

-This functionality gives the user quicker insight into availability and requires less interaction than clicking a icon to see it.
+This functionality gives the user quicker insight into availability and requires less interaction than clicking an icon to see it.

-Known within the UK eCommerce industry for their out-landish and fascinating UX functions, Zara have always pushed boundaries with their customer-facing website features.
+Known within the UK eCommerce industry for its outlandish and fascinating UX functions, Zara has always pushed boundaries with their customer-facing website features.